yiwei-lee/fainty-nmm/README.md

 ### Where this project is currently hosted ###

-* Currently this project is hosted on Google App Engine (the repository used to be on Google Code before Google shut it down.)
+* Currently this project is hosted on Google App Engine (the repository used to be on Google Code before Google shut it down).
 * [Try it on Google App Engine!](http://fainty-nmm.appspot.com/)

 ***